ethankuo6025/cheesecloth/README.md

 ### Core Functionality
 - data ingestion through API
 - clean and process data

+### Next Up
+- skip filings that have already been processed
 - write info into PostgreSQL database
 - track time frame that is uploaded to SQL
 - SQL scripts to find tickers that fit certain criteria